tpgus/TodaysLink/README.md

 This is a web service that collects information on various events that you can participate in for free in one place.

-This service allows users to view various event information and participate in the event through link access.
+This service allows users to view various event information and participate in the event through the link provided.

 # ⚒️ Screens & Features